Mindfulness for Panic Attacks

 What Is a Panic Attack and Why Mindfulness Helps

 Imagine you’re walking along, and suddenly, your body sounds the alarm.
 Your heart races, your breath quickens, and fear surges, even without danger.
 That’s a panic attack—a sudden, intense wave of fear triggering severe physical reactions.
-Panic attack mindfulness offers an immediate way to regain control by staying anchored in the present moment.
+Panic attack mindfulness offers a way to regain a sense of control by staying anchored in the present moment.

 Common Symptoms of a Panic Attack: